leobrambillaglb/scaldingthon/README.md

 SBT Eclipse plugin : https://github.com/typesafehub/sbteclipse

 Tried to use this Eclipse's plugin but I couldn't.
-Filed the following issue to see if someone can help me, https://github.com/typesafehub/sbteclipse/issues/198
+Filed the following issue to see if someone can help me, https://github.com/typesafehub/sbteclipse/issues/198 hey!, in few minutes I got an answer about my issue with the solution, amazing!.

 ----